Shafiqul Islam (academic)

-Shafiqul Islam (born 24 May 1960) is a Bangladeshi American researcher, academic and author.
-He is Professor of Civil and Environmental Engineering and Professor of Water Diplomacy at Tufts University.
-He serves as the Director of Water Diplomacy.
-He is also the Founding Editor of the Water Diplomacy Series.
+Shafiqul Islam is a Bangladeshi American researcher, academic and author.
+He is a professor of civil and environmental engineering and professor of water diplomacy at Tufts University.
+He serves as the director of water diplomacy.
+He is also the founding editor of the Water Diplomacy Series.

 Islam's work has been focused on availability, access and allocation of water within the context of climate challenges, health, and diplomacy.
 His work has been significant in the creation of the area of Water diplomacy.
 He has written over 100 scientific articles and four books.

 In 2016, Islam received the Prince Sultan bin Abdulaziz International Prize for Water.
 He was elected fellow of the American Geophysical Union in 2020.

+In 2025, Islam was selected as a Fellow at the Harvard Radcliffe Institute.
+His fellowship project focuses on advancing the Engineering Diplomacy Framework, which synthesizes scientific reasoning, systems thinking, and negotiation theory to address complex societal challenges.
+As part of the fellowship, he is working on a book that introduces the concept of a new profession: Engineer-Diplomat.
+He publishes a regular newsletter on related topics by exploring the application of principled pragmatic approaches in areas such as water governance and management, climate adaptation, infrastructure resilience, and public health.

 Early life and education

-Islam was born in Bangladesh on 24 May 1960.
+Islam was born in Bangladesh.
+He attended Faujdarhat Cadet College and stood First in the combined merit list of all groups.
 He received his Bachelor of Engineering in Civil Engineering from Bangladesh University of Engineering and Technology (BUET) with Honors.
 He taught in BUET for a year before moving to the United States.
 In the United States, he received his Master of Science in Environmental Engineering from the University of Maine.

 Islam received his Doctor of Science from the Massachusetts Institute of Technology in 1991.
 He worked with Rafael L. Bras and Ignacio Rodriguez-Iturbe from hydrology and Edward Lorenz and Kerry Emanuel from meteorology to examine predictability of precipitation for his doctoral dissertation.